yasanglass/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 1. Select **File | Sync Project with Gradle Files** in the main menu.

-   IntelliJ IDEA automatically generates a run configuration called **simpleLoginIOS** and marks the `iosApp` directory as a linked Xcode project.
+   Android Studio automatically generates a run configuration called **simpleLoginIOS** and marks the `iosApp` directory as a linked Xcode project.

 2. In the list of run configurations, select **simpleLoginIOS**.